 - complaining of headaches, stomach pains or nausea without physiological basis

 - sleeping difficulties

-- depression, self-harm, drug or alcohol abuse or attempted suicide
+- depression, self-harm, drug or alcohol abuse, or attempted suicide

 - wearing layers of clothing to hide injuries and bruises.

-How to identify perpetrators of child sexual abuse
+Identifying perpetrators of child sexual abuse

 Most critically you must follow the

 - feel uncomfortable about the way an adult interacts with one or more children